 The Proclamation defines local and foreign organizations.
 “Local Organization” are defined as a civil society organization formed under the laws of Ethiopia by Ethiopians, foreigners resident in Ethiopia or both.
 Here foreigners resident in Ethiopia are granted the right to establish local organizations.
-On the other hand “Foreign Organization” is defined as a non-governmental organization formed under the laws of foreign countries and registered to operate in Ethiopia;
+On the other hand “Foreign Organization” is defined as a non-governmental organization formed under the laws of foreign countries and registered to operate in Ethiopia.

-Organization.
+Two or more persons may establish Local Organization.
 Here on the Article 17 of the Proclamation there is a reference to ‘Indigenous Organization’.
 There is no definition of Indigenous Organization in the Proclamation.
-However, the Amharic version of Article 17, which is the prevailing one in terms of interpretation, refers to ‘Local Organizations’.
+However, the Amharic version of Article 17, which is the prevailing one in terms of interpretation, refers indigenous organizations as ‘Local Organizations’.

-Income generation related benefits include: a/ an Organization which engages in income generating activities in may do so by establishing a separate business Organization (company), acquiring shares in an existing company, Collect Public Collections or operating its business as a sole proprietorship; b/shall open a separate bank account and keep separate books of account for its business in accordance with the relevant commercial and tax laws; c/ the relevant tax, commercial registration and business licensing, and investment laws shall be applicable to income generation activities under this provision; e/ Income that is generated from income generating activities will be used to cover administrative and program costs of the organization; f/ the income and resources that are acquired from income generating activities shall not be transferred or shared for the benefit of members or workers of the organization; g/ when the Organizations Collect Public Collections, they shall inform to the Agency; and h/ An Organizations engaged in income generating activities based on this Article shall inform to the
+Though civil organizations are established for non-profit making endeavor, in exceptional circumstances such organizations are granted the right to generate income.
+The income generating activities are granted and operated in the following situations: a/ an organization which engages in income generating activities in may do so by establishing a separate business organization (company), acquiring shares in an existing company, collect public collections or operating its business as a sole proprietorship; b/shall open a separate bank account and keep separate books of account for its business in accordance with the relevant commercial and tax laws; c/ the relevant tax, commercial registration and business licensing, and investment laws shall be applicable to income generation activities under this provision; e/ the income that is generated from income generating activities will be used to cover administrative and program costs of the organization; f/ the income and resources that are acquired from income generating activities shall not be transferred or shared for the benefit of members or workers of the organization; g/ when the organizations collect public collections, they shall inform to the Agency; and h/ an organizations engaged in income generating activities based on this Article shall inform to the Agency within fifteen days.